zonemaster/zonemaster/docs/specifications/functional-tests/Behavior-TP/behavior03.md

 ### Inputs

 The domain to be tested.
-The domain should not be already delegated in the DNS.

 ### Ordered description of steps to be taken to execute the test case